 2. Hormonal Imbalances:

-4. Inaccurate Nutrient Intake:
+4. Inadequate Nutrient Intake:

 Losing weight isn't just about reducing calories; it's also about getting the right nutrients.
 If your diet lacks essential vitamins, minerals, and macronutrients, your body won't function properly, and your metabolism can slow down.
 In response, your body might hold on to extra weight as a protective mechanism, which can result in weight gain or delay in your progress.